 Content

 The inside/outside concept aligns with the nature of whole systems and forms the basis of the creative process.
 All artistic endeavors involve two elements – form and content, idea and execution.
-This paradigm extends beyond the arts to real life situations where an inner spark manifests into three-dimensional reality – the athlete in the zone, the inventor, the singer, the architect, the engineer, and most other pursuits.
-We are enveloped in the creative process - an idea manifests into three-dimensional reality using a myriad of forms - the musical instrument, the paint brush, the computer, the chess board, the frying pan, the human body, etc.
+This paradigm extends beyond the arts to real life situations where an inner spark manifests into three-dimensional reality – the athlete in the zone, the inventor, the gardener, the architect, the engineer, and most other beneficial pursuits.
+When we are enveloped in the creative process an idea manifests from four-dimensional insight into three-dimensional reality using a myriad of forms - the musical instrument, the paint brush, the computer, the chess board, the frying pan, the human body, etc.

 In academic circles, concentration on the inner self is typically directed towards the brain and the mind.
 We seek to discover the elements motivating our behavior and yet there is still much that remains a mystery.
-At this point in time many are asking if the brain truly is the center of our perceived reality or is there another factor in play?
+Today many are asking if the brain truly is the center of our perceived reality or is there another factor in play?
 Billions of thoughts transverse our inner being, many of which can be classified as trivial and not self-serving.
-Those who have the ability to maintain high levels of focus, concentration, and recall might find it difficult to accept any intellect beyond the brain.
-Regardless, there is an additional elemental factor, the source of which is somewhat of a mystery – the observer.
-The observer is an objective entity providing us with feedback.
-So we ask the question, where does the observer reside?
+Those who have the ability to maintain high levels of focus, concentration, and recall, genius level for example, might find it difficult to accept any intellect beyond the brain.
+And then there is an additional elemental factor, the source of which is somewhat of a mystery – the observer.
+This internal observer is an objective entity providing us with feedback on what we are up to.
+So, we ask the question, where does the observer reside?
+We address this in the next chapter.

-The key to raising Consciousness in this investigation is through meditation.
-All spiritual, health-based, religious, and self-help practitioners profess meditation as a way of reaching some sort of equilibrium, it is the key to quieting the mind and raising Consciousness.
+The ideal technique for raising Consciousness, useful in this investigation, is through meditation.
+All spiritual, health-based, religious, and self-help practitioners profess meditation as an essential way of reaching some sort of equilibrium, it is the key to quieting the mind and raising Consciousness.
 Fortunately, there are many types of meditation effective in reaching that goal and we site a few in this book.
+While we cite meditation as the ideal form, other methods exist and are intrinsic

 It is folly not to recognize the importance of Consciousness in our lives.
 Consequently, the path to understanding Oneness requires recognition of this duality so, as seekers, it is important to keep an open mind on this subject.